jekyll2014/KineticValidator/KineticValidator/readme.txt

 	- Right click brings up menu to delete unwanted row from report table or add it to project ignore list.
 	- Entity collections saved into \program_folder\project_folder\*.txt and *.json files (basically the same we get in \Cache).
 One can check what program has collected to analyze. *.txt also used to show error in the text editor by "LineId".
 	- Program can be run from command line (see /h for help).
 Settings by default are taken from .config, so it's possible to run GUI to setup it once.
+	- REST call validation may need the following DLL's to have in the program folder:
+		Epicor.ServiceModel.dll
+		Erp.Contracts.BO.JobEntry.dll
+		Ice.Contracts.Lib.ClassAttribute.dll
+		...and the above list can be changed due to a dependency changes.
 P.S.
 Program is not displaying any text on the screen now in command line mode as I don't know how to manage both cmd.line and GUI mode in one executable - it has nagging black window if I set cmdline or no console output in GUI mode.
 Console output not displayed but still available to redirect into the file (like "KineticValidator.exe /? > help.txt").